Kozea/Radicale/setup.md

 [auth]
 type = htpasswd
 htpasswd_filename = /path/to/users
-htpasswd_encryption = bcrypt  # encryption method used in the users file
+htpasswd_encryption = bcrypt  # encryption method used in the htpasswd file
 ```

 ## Addresses